-High-tech counterfeit products flooding the global markets not only have an overwhelming effect on the brand owners, but also on undermining the economy and the wellbeing of people and nations.
-The increasing use of fake packaging technology makes it next to impossible to recognize the fake from the original.
+High-tech counterfeit products flooding global markets have a profound impact on brand owners, the economy, and the well-being of people and nations.
+The increasing sophistication of fake packaging technology makes it nearly impossible to distinguish counterfeit products from the originals.

-The US Chamber of Commerce has estimated that theft of intellectual property costs domestic businesses around $200-250 billion in loss of revenues annually.
-This has led to a loss of 750,000 jobs in US alone.
-According to a study, just a 10% drop in counterfeits would add $400 billion to taxable global economy and result in generating 1.5 million jobs.
+The U.S. Chamber of Commerce estimates that intellectual property theft costs domestic businesses between $200-250 billion in lost revenue annually, resulting in the loss of 750,000 jobs in the U.S. alone.
+A study found that even a 10% reduction in counterfeits would add $400 billion to the taxable global economy and generate 1.5 million jobs.

 Fighting counterfeits is necessary to protect the brand from long-term damages, reputation and sales.
-To protect their intellectual property, brand owners often offer verification tools to ensure their end-users stay protected and only get the original product.
-Most people however believe they won’t fall victim to counterfeit products.
-Here are five common myths related to counterfeits:
+To safeguard their intellectual property, many brands offer verification tools to ensure consumers are protected and receive genuine products.
+However, most people believe they won’t fall victim to counterfeit goods.
+Here are five common myths about counterfeits:

 Counterfeiters are getting increasingly good at crafting packaging that is almost an identical match of the original product.
 With access to designing technology, it’s easier to match fonts and graphics and create look-alike packaging.
 Sometimes the fake is so convincing that it can only be identified when compared with an original side-by-side!